34th Annual Juried Photography Show

 The gallery will handle all sales, including appropriate sales tax.
 The gallery will charge a 30% commission on all sales

 State of the Art Gallery will promote the show widely.
 It will be featured on the main page of our website for the month of June and then archived.
-We will post on social media and in on-line newspapers, and there will be links to it on Ithaca Gallery Night website.
-The show will officially open on Gallery Night (first Friday).
+We will post on social media and on-line newspapers, and there will be links to it on Ithaca Gallery Night website.
+The show will officially open on Gallery Night (First Friday).
 However, Covid safety restrictions may still be applied.
 Prize winners will be announced via social media and at the gallery.
 Winning art will be prominently featured on the State of the Art Gallery website along with information about the winning artists and links to their websites and social media pages if they so desire.

 Terms and Conditions

 Submissions to the State of the Art Juried Online Exhibit shall imply an agreement on the part of each artist to all conditions of this prospectus.
 Permission for State of the Art Gallery to use images of accepted works for publicity, education, and reference purposes is assumed.